JonesKwameOsei/Dockerise-Build-Push-Deploy-myPortfolio_WebApp-with-CI-CD/README.md

 ## Conclusion
 I have successfully integrated Docker into a development pipeline using `GitHub Actions`.
 This method enables automated build and push Docker images to a registry, ensuring that deployments are consistent and always reflect the latest code changes.
 This setup offers a dependable and effective way to handle Docker-based applications.

-## What is Next?
-Having completed the builds, I will deploy these dockerised applications (CV and Portfolio web apps) with `K8s`.